-- 15.1 Our school has robust recruitment and vetting procedures to help prevent unsuitable people from working with children, which are in line with those stipulated within Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2024. - 15.2 Our job advertisements and application packs make explicit reference to the school's commitment to safeguarding children, including compliance with disclosure and barring regulations and clear statements in the job description and person specification about the staff member's safeguarding responsibilities. - 15.3 All staff members, including volunteers, who have contact with children, young people and families will have appropriate pre-employment checks in line with Keeping Children Safe in Education:Statutory Guidance for Schools and Colleges, September 2024. - 15.4 School governors are required to have both an enhanced DBS check and a section 128 check (via Teaching Regulation Agency's Teacher Services web page).
-This does not apply to associate members appointed to serve on governing body committees. - 15.5 At least one member on every short listing and interview panel will have completed safer recruitment training. - 15.6 The head teacher and the nominated governor for child protection are responsible for ensuring that our single central record of pre-employment checks is accurate and up to date.
+- 15.1 Our school has robust recruitment and vetting procedures to help prevent unsuitable people from working with children, which are in line with those stipulated within Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2023. - 15.2 Our job advertisements and application packs make explicit reference to the school's commitment to safeguarding children, including compliance with disclosure and barring regulations and clear statements in the job description and person specification about the staff member's safeguarding responsibilities. - 15.3 All staff members, including volunteers, who have contact with children, young people and families will have appropriate pre-employment checks in line with Keeping Children Safe in Education:Statutory Guidance for Schools and Colleges, September 2023. - 15.4 School governors are required to have both an enhanced DBS check and a section 128 check (via Teaching Regulation Agency's Teacher Services web page).
+This does not apply to associate members appointed to serve on governing body committees. - 15.5 At least one member on every short listing and interview panel will have completed safer recruitment training.

+that our single central record of pre-employment checks is accurate and up to date.